TacMan-Turbo: Proactive Tactile Control for Robust and Efficient Articulated Object Manipulation: Related Work

 The fundamental challenge in tactile control lies in designing algorithms capable of effectively transitioning from current tactile observations to desired reference states.
 To address this challenge, researchers have developed two primary approaches: feedback control and direct mapping.
 Feedback control employs various controllers (\eg, PID controllers) to systematically minimize the difference between observed and desired tactile features, requiring careful selection of task-specific control parameters~\cite{li2013control,kappassov2020touch,lepora2021pose,she2021cable,lloyd2024pose}.
 Direct mapping, on the contrary, transforms tactile feature differences directly into robot motion commands without explicit parameter tuning.
 This approach was first introduced by Chen \etal~\cite{chen1995edge}, who proposed the concept of an inverse tactile Jacobian for 2D edge tracking using manually designed features.
 This foundational framework was subsequently refined and extended by numerous researchers, including Zhang \etal~\cite{zhang2000control} and Sikka \etal~\cite{sikka2005tactile}, who demonstrated its versatility in different manipulation scenarios.
 More recently, Wilson \etal~\cite{wilson2023cable} advanced the field by introducing motion primitives for cable rearrangement tasks, providing a structured approach to handle deformable objects.
 Zhao \etal~\cite{zhao2024tac} made a contribution to this paradigm through their implementation of contact point registration, demonstrating robust manipulation of articulated objects despite their kinematic complexity.

 The latest evolution in tactile control has seen the emergence of predictive frameworks that anticipate future tactile states rather than reacting only to current observations.
 For example, Xu \etal~\cite{xu2024letac} employed learning-based techniques to predict future tactile states for reactive grasping.
 However, such data-driven approaches often face challenges in generalizing across diverse and dynamic tasks due to their dependence on training data distribution.
-Our method, \method, introduces a training-free predictive control framework that takes advantage of previous sequential tactile information.
-By systematically extracting local kinematic information from these temporal data, our approach predicts optimal subsequent interactions and enables proactive adjustments, substantially enhancing manipulation efficiency without compromising reliability.
+In contrast, \method introduces a model-free, training-free predictive framework grounded in analytical interpretation of tactile sequences.
+Rather than learning black-box prediction models from data, we extract local kinematic information directly from sequential tactile observations through geometric analysis.
+This analytical approach enables \method to predict future object states and make proactive adjustments without prior training.